aalekseev/10-steps-security-pycon-ee-2020/slides/01-about-me.md

 Hello!

-I am a full-stack developer at Thorgate - a digital agency focused on helping industry companies automate internal processes.
+My name is Anton, I am a full-stack developer at Thorgate - a digital agency focused on industry projects, as you know we value python community and organize code club and pycon, open-sourcing some of the libraries.

-I am a regular software developer who decided to invest time and learning about security of web applications.
+I am not a security expert, just a regular software developer who decided to invest time into learning about security.

-If you like what you see, come talk to me - we are always happy to on-board motivated professionals
+If you like this talk and want to work with me, we are always happy to on-board motivated professionals

 NEXT: How many data breaches that happaned this year did you heard about?
 -->